 If you have any questions or concerns about paying a real estate broker's commission, you may want to consult a real estate attorney.

 Questions for Your Attorney

-- How are commissions for real estate brokers set?
+- How are commissions for real estate brokers set in our state?
 What are the factors in setting a commission?
-Can I make exceptions to the broker's right to a commission, for example, if I produce a buyer while my house is listed?
+Can I carve out exceptions to the broker's right to a commission, for example, if I produce a buyer while my house is listed?

-- Will provisions for the payment of a selling broker’s commission be addressed in my brokerage agreement with the listing broker, or is that matter between the brokers?
-Is the selling broker paid directly or at closing, or do I rely on my listing broker to see that the selling broker is paid?
+- Will provisions for the payment of the buyer's agent's commission be addressed in my brokerage agreement with the listing broker, or is that matter between the brokers?
+Is the buyer's broker paid directly or at closing, or do I rely on my listing broker to see that he or she gets paid?

 - What must a real estate broker do in order to obtain a commission, and at what point in the sales process has a broker earned the commission?
-What if the sale falls through?
+Do I still owe the commission if the sale falls through?